Amrabrazek/woordly-game/README.md

-# woordle-game  where you guess the right word
+# woordle-game  where you guess the right word but you only have a limited number of trials